 Where do you live?

-I have recently moved back to Somerset from London.
-I grew up in Somerset so I’m biased, but it’s full of lovely people.
-And cheese and cider.
+I've just moved back to Somerset from London.
+I grew up in Somerset so I’m biased, but it’s full of lovely people, cheese & cider.

 Describe your design process?